ArguablyUseful/MordheimCOTDDBPatch/README.md

 DO NOT uses it twice : it adds and remove some rows, using it twice shouldn't do any harm to the DB (the file should just crash).
 But hey, who knows.

+USES those files in MP at your own risks : there was no check as to wheter or not the game would work fine in MP with modified DB.